 1.5 If you wish to use Virtual Piano to create music for commercial purposes, the creator must hold a Virtual Piano Plus Membership of Virtual Piano.

 1.6 All music created using Virtual Piano is original content, played through Virtual Piano’s unique music language and key sounds.

-1.7 You may, however, not modify, create or derive works from, participate in the transfer or sale of, post on the internet, or in any way exploit the Virtual Piano tool itself or any portion thereof for any public or commercial use without the express written permission of Virtual Piano (and its holding company, Crystal Magic Studio Ltd).
+1.7 You may, however, not modify, create or derive works from, participate in the transfer or sale of, post its code on the internet, or in any way exploit the Virtual Piano tool itself or any portion thereof for any public or commercial use without the express written permission of Virtual Piano (and its holding company, Crystal Magic Studio Ltd).
 You may, therefore, not create a physical or virtual presence (including websites, blogs, social media channels or any other property) on behalf of Virtual Piano or its community without the express written permission of Virtual Piano (and its holding company, Crystal Magic Studio Ltd).

 1.8 You as a user, agree to abide by any and all copyright notices, information or restrictions displayed on this website.